kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Operators
 =========

-Most buttons in Blender call an operator which is also exposed to python via :mod:`bpy.ops`,
+Most key strokes and buttons in Blender call an operator which is also exposed to python via :mod:`bpy.ops`,

 To see the Python equivalent hover your mouse over the button and see the tool-tip, eg ``Python: bpy.ops.render.render()``,
-If there is no tooltip or the ``Python:`` line is missing then this button is not using an operator and can't be accessed from Python.
+If there is no tool-tip or the ``Python:`` line is missing then this button is not using an operator and can't be accessed from Python.